 These policies provide coverage for common network security business risks.

-This policy covers property damage and medical bills if a company vehicle belonging to a network security company is involved in an accident or damaged by theft or vandalism.
+This policy covers property damage and medical bills if a commercial vehicle belonging to a network security company is involved in an accident.